 Following a physical examination and questions about your symptoms and overall hearing health, you will enter a sound booth and will be asked to identify a series of words and tones that vary in volume and frequency.
 Results are plotted on a chart called an audiogram, and enable your audiologist to determine the type and degree of hearing loss.
 This information is then used to come up with an appropriate treatment solution.

 There are several different types of hearing tests.
 Any of the following might be administered.

-- Speech Testing.
-Speech, or word recognition, testing is used to identify the quietest level of speech you can comprehend 50%of the time.
+Speech, or word recognition, testing is used to identify the quietest level of speech you can comprehend 50% of the time.
 In addition, it helps identify your ability to separate speech from background noise.

 Also referred to as pure tone audiometry, this test relies on air conduction to measure your hearing sensitivity.
 You are given a pair of headphones and asked to identify pure (single frequency) tones by pushing a button, raising a hand or replying verbally.
 The softest sounds you are able to hear at each pitch are used as a threshold to determine how well you can hear, and whether you have a conductive or sensorineural hearing loss.